 There are 25 million meetings taking place in the U.S. every day – with 67 percent considered failures, according to Inc.com.
 The estimated cost?
 Thirty seven billion dollars a year.

 That’s a chunk of change.
-Let’s look at seven tips on how to get the most out of your meetings and save your business time and money.
+Let’s look at seven tips on how to have effective meetings and save your business time and money.

 1. Plan ahead

-Meetings that are not well planned in advance are gearing up for failure.
+Effective meetings require advance planning.
 Before you schedule a meeting, take a breath and ask yourself the following questions:

 - Is this meeting necessary?
 Maybe you could get the same results with a phone call or an email.
 Be respectful of people’s time and resources.